-Cases are evaluated on an individual basis, and the state requires transcripts for all applicants, indicating the likelihood that officials will analyze transcripts to determine whether a teacher was prepared through a traditional or alternate route and how much additional coursework will be required.
+Applicants must meet the state's recency requirement of at least five years of experience in the last seven years.
+Also, because transcripts are required for all applicants, and the "Department will analyze each complete application and provide the applicant with a written statement of any remaining eligibility requirements and the timeframe in which each shall be completed," it appears out-of-state teachers are subject to transcript analysis.
 States that reach a determination about an applicant's licensure status on the basis of the course titles listed on the applicant's transcript may end up mistakenly equating the amount of required coursework with the teacher's qualifications.